- Employee relations management skills

 Step 2: Showcase your HR skills in the work experience section of your resume

 Your skills shouldn’t be limited to the skills section of your resume.
-It’s more effective to highlight them in your work experience section using action verbs, showing how you applied these skills in real-world situations.
+Highlight them in your work experience section using action verbs, showing how you applied these skills in real-world situations.

 Example of how to mention HR skills in your work experience section